ARA By-Laws

 Article I - Finances

-Article II - Nominations for the Board and Alumni Trustee
+Article II - Nominations for the Board and Alumni Trustee, and President-Elect

 A. Selection of Candidates for Nomination to the Board